 Humans and Bottlenose Dolphins (Commensalism)

-Humans and Bottlenose Dolphins have created a commensalistic symbiotic relationship.
+Humans and Bottlenose Dolphins have created a commensalism symbiotic relationship.
 This is one of three symbiotic relationships in which one organism benefits and the other is unaffected.
 Bottlenose Dolphins help humans by attacking a group of fish forcing the fish to swim away.
 While the Bottlenose Dolphin is chasing the fish the Bottlenose Dolphin is directing them toward the fisherman.
-Before the fish realize what is happening to them they get trapped in the humans net.
-In this case the human benefits and the Bottlenose Dolphin is unaffected.
+Before the fish realize what is happening to them they get trapped in the human net.
+In this case, the human benefits, and the Bottlenose Dolphin is unaffected.

 Crabs and Sponges (Mutualism)

-The crabs and sponges share a mutualism symbiotic relationship between each other, These crabs gather their living armor as they walk along the ocean floor, cutting bits of sponges and anemones to add to its wide carapace.
+The crabs and sponges share a mutual symbiotic relationship with each other, These crabs gather their living armor as they walk along the ocean floor, cutting bits of sponges and anemones to add to their wide carapace.

 Goby & Pistol Shrimp (Mutualism)